gyng/ditherer/README.md

     yarn deploy:github              # deploys a production build to GitHub pages docker-compose up               # runs http-server at port 8080 on a production build in a container

-### Future

-* Combine TSLint and ESLint to use just ESLint once ESLint support for TypeScript is mature enough